jacobdjwilson/awesome-annual-security-reports/README.md

 - [Snyk](https://snyk.io/reports/ai-code-security/) - [AI Generated Code Security Report](Annual%20Security%20Reports/2023/Snyk-AI-Generated-Code-Security-Report-2023.pdf) (2023) - This report examines the security implications of AI-generated code across different sectors.

 ## Resources
 Annual reports are composed by a combination of paid and non-profit research both internal and external to the organization.
 Below you will find various organizations involved in cybersecurity research, consulting, and policy-making.
-It's divided into three main categories:
+It's divided into six main categories:

-**Research Consulting:** These are organizations that offer paid research services, market analysis, and consulting in the field of information technology and cybersecurity.
+**[Research Consulting](#research-consulting):** These are organizations that offer paid research services, market analysis, and consulting in the field of information technology and cybersecurity.

+**[Standards and Certifications](#standards-and-certifications):** Organizations involved in setting cybersecurity standards, providing certifications, and creating frameworks for best practices.

+**[Threat Intelligence and Incident Response](#threat-intelligence-and-incident-response):** Organizations focused on sharing threat intelligence, coordinating cyber incident responses, and combating cyber threats.

+**[Policy and Advocacy](#policy-and-advocacy):** Institutions shaping cybersecurity policies, regulations, and public awareness on a national or international scale.

-**Working Groups:** These are collaborative organizations or professional associations that conduct research, share information, and develop best practices in cybersecurity.
+**[Working Groups](#working-groups):** These are collaborative organizations or professional associations that conduct research, share information, and develop best practices in cybersecurity.

-**Government and Non-profits:** This category includes government agencies and non-profit organizations dedicated to cybersecurity research, policy development, and public awareness.
+**[Government and Non-profits](#government-and-non-profits):** This category includes government agencies and non-profit organizations dedicated to cybersecurity research, policy development, and public awareness.

 ### Research Consulting
 - [451 Research](https://www.451research.com/) - a technology research and advisory firm specializing in emerging technology segments including cybersecurity market analysis and trends.